fpisciotta/snappychat/README.md

 	####Params

+		search : "unique user identifier, email must be used"

+		It search for all the chat conversations in which this user is involved.

+		or

+		user_sender_id : "unique user identifier, email must be used" user_receiver_id : "unique user identifier, email must be used"

 		If you don't pass params, it returns all the chat conversations.

-		user_sender_id : "unique user identifier, email must be used" user_receiver_id : "unique user identifier, email must be used"

 	####Example

 	#####Request